vladimir-s/terms-descriptions/readme.txt

 == Changelog ==

+= 3.0.4 =

+* New feature: additional quotes type added to "Simple parser with quotes support"

 = 3.0.3 =

 * New feature: two additional quotes types added to "Simple parser with quotes support"